SanjibaniSamal-10/Build-Your-Own-AI-Agent-Framework/OBSERVABILITY.md

 - Errors, exceptions, retries, and timeouts

 ### Sample Logs
-Executed search in 0.02 sec
+- Executed search in 0.02 sec
-Executed summary in 0.00 sec
+- Executed summary in 0.00 sec

 ### Auditability
 - Each workflow execution is logged with timestamps
 - Agent actions can be replayed from logs for debugging
 - Logs provide a clear execution trace across agents

+### Extensibility
-> Observability is implemented using Python logging utilities and can be extended to integrate
+- Observability is implemented using Python logging utilities
-> external monitoring systems such as Prometheus, ELK, or OpenTelemetry.
+- Can be extended to integrate with external monitoring systems such as Prometheus, ELK, or OpenTelemetry